Kim Nam-il: Personal life

-Kim is the youngest of the three brothers in his family, and is a close friend of Lee Kwan-woo and Lee Dong-gook.
+Kim is the youngest of three brothers in his family, and is a close friend of Lee Kwan-woo and Lee Dong-gook.

 During his playing career, Kim was known for being extremely private about his personal life.
 He had kept his relationship and engagement to KBS anchorwoman Kim Bo-min a secret until intense speculation, which involved the media interviewing his own parents, eventually led to them confirming the rumors and revealing that they had been dating for three years.
 The couple legally registered their marriage in June 2007 and had a private ceremony at a hotel that December.
 Their son was born in 2008.